rbrian/uChaser/prototype/README.md

 Prototype receiver and transmitter:

-State of this thing as of 4/2/23: transmitter sends on repeat, receiver prints the interval in microseconds to the OLED when (if) it receives something.
+State of this thing as of 4/5/23: transmitter sends on repeat, receiver calculates the distance and angle and puts it on the display

 There are two main layers - RF and Ultrasonic.
 The RF layer is wifi, using the ESP-NOW protocol.
 The transmitting device sends a packet and the receiving one receives it (duh).